 Of course, Iceland’s endless natural beauty can be experienced in a multitude of ways and if you’re not much of a hiker, then are plenty of other adventurous activities to choose from.
 Go caving through caverns made of lava and ice, ride on horseback – a unique experience as Icelandic horses are a completely unique breed, river raft down the rapids of Iceland’s inland waterways, snorkel or dive between two tectonic plates, or sail on the iceberg-strewn waters of Lake Jökulsárlón.

 4. Take a Road Trip in Iceland in the Summer

-Some of the most popular road trips to take in Iceland in the summer are the Golden Circle (Thingvellir National Park, the Geysir Geothermal Area and Gullfoss waterfall – all three of which can be comfortably visited within a day trip from Reykjavik) and around the south coast of the country.
+Some of the most popular road trips to take in Iceland in the summer are the Golden Circle (Thingvellir National Park, the Geysir Geothermal Area, and Gullfoss waterfall – all three of which can be comfortably visited within a day trip from Reykjavik) and a great time to drive Iceland’s Ring Road.